tidal stream image

 Tidal Fences Harness the Power of Moving Water

-Unlike submerged turbines which are individually positioned around the oceans floor, tidal fences are composed of individual vertical-axis turbines that are mounted together horizontally beneath the surface of the sea within a single fence like structure, (hence its name).
-The purpose of the fence, also known as a “caisson”, is to harness the kinetic energy of the slow moving underwater tides.
+Unlike submerged hydro turbines which are individually positioned around the oceans floor, tidal fences are composed of a series of individual vertical-axis turbines that are mounted together horizontally beneath the surface of the sea within a single fence like structure, (hence its name) across a channel or estuary.

 How Can Tidal Energy be Harnessed?